DNKonanov/GCB/README.md

 [GeneGraph](https://github.com/DNKonanov/geneGraph) is a command-line tool was developed to provide graphs and complexity profiles generation.

 Suppose that we have a number of `*.fna` files for 100 different genomes of Mycoplasma.
-The first step is the annottion and the inference of orthology groups by [this Snakemake script](https://github.com/paraslonic/orthosnake).
+The first step is the genomes annotation and the inference of orthology groups by [this Snakemake script](https://github.com/paraslonic/orthosnake).
 The desired file is `OrthoGroups.txt`.

-Next, we shuld use `gg.py` script from geneGraph:
+Next, we shuold use `gg.py` script from geneGraph:

 `python gg.py -i [path to OrthoGroups.txt] -o Mycoplasma`